 Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

-Hosts India recover from three down for two runs to get a six-wicket win in their opening Cricket World Cup match.
+Hosts India recover from three down for two runs to get a six-wicket win in their opening match.

-India launched their home ICC Cricket World Cup campaign with a six-wicket victory over Australia after Virat Kohli and KL Rahul guided them through a jittery run chase.
+India have launched their home ICC Cricket World Cup campaign with a six-wicket victory over Australia after Virat Kohli and KL Rahul guided them through a jittery run chase.

-The hosts probably expected their chase to be a cakewalk on Sunday after their spin-heavy attack bundled out the five-times champions for 199 with three deliveries left in the Australian innings.
+The hosts probably expected their chase to be a cakewalk on Sunday after their spin-heavy attack bundled out the five-time champions for 199 with three deliveries left in the Australian innings.

 Keep readinglist of 4 items